plotly/plotly.py/doc/unconverted/python/normality-test.md

    - Start looking into the use of nonparametric statistical methods instead of the parametric methods.
    - If some of the methods suggest that the sample is Gaussian and some not, then perhaps take this as an indication that your data is Gaussian-like.

-_This tuorial is inspired from ["A Gentle Introduction to Normality Tests"](https://machinelearningmastery.com/a-gentle-introduction-to-normality-tests-in-python/)_
+_This tutorial is inspired from ["A Gentle Introduction to Normality Tests"](https://machinelearningmastery.com/a-gentle-introduction-to-normality-tests-in-python/)_
 <!-- #endregion -->

 ```python